piyush-98/piyush-98.github.io/_posts/2019-02-06-SIgnature Recognition.md

 The image was also converted to *grayscale* from RGB and was also *normalized* to negate factors which could affect the model, every image was also resized to same size i.e [50,100].
-Image Preprocessing is one of the important task in deep learning specially in a task like signature Recognition where small variations can truely affect the model.
+Image Preprocessing is one of the important task in deep learning specially in a task like signature Recognition where small variations can truly affect the model.

 ### Features Extraction
 As this task is not just recognizing dogs or cats or any other classification task , I had to extract